kirangang/capstone_project1/README.md

 # capstone_project1

-# Hotel Booking Analysis EDA Project
+# Hotel Booking Analysis Project

-Welcome to the Hotel Booking Analysis EDA project repository.
+Welcome to the Hotel Booking Analysis project repository.
 This project focuses on exploring and analyzing data related to hotel bookings to gain insights and make data-driven decisions in the hospitality industry.
 This README provides an overview of the project, its goals, and how to use the code and data provided in this repository.

 ## Introduction